By Laura Lewis.

-Following the ANPR review, police identified a man called Christopher Halliwell, a local taxi driver, who owned a Toyota Avensis and was reported to have been in the town centre on the evening of the 19th of March.
+Following the ANPR review, police identified a man called Christopher Halliwell, a local taxi driver, who owned a Toyota Avensis and was reported to have been in the town center on the evening of the 19th of March.
 Halliwell was quickly arrested on suspicion of kidnapping, and police immediately got to work questioning him.
 They were able to begin the interrogation in the back of a police car as an exception to the Miranda rule exists only if police believe that someone’s life is in immediate danger.

 To Fulcher’s horror, Halliwell began to talk about another murder that he had committed back in 2003.
 He agreed to take the police to where he’d buried the second body, and at risk of Halliwell clamming up, Fulcher purposefully didn’t remind him that he was still under caution and did not have to say anything.

 This was Fulcher’s biggest and only mistake.

 Rebecca Godden-Edwards was a 22-year-old woman from Swindon, working as a prostitute.
 She was reported missing by her family in 2007, but they had come to hope she had simply left to start a new life.

 Halliwell admitted to police that he had been a frequent customer of Godden-Edwards’, and on a night in 2003, he slept with her, then strangled her.
 Halliwell had buried her body in a discreet rural area and simply gone about his life as if nothing had happened.